Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 Save or lose?

-Here’s a quiz for you: Which of these two offers are most effective?
+Here’s a quick quiz: Which of these two arguments is the most effective?

 1. You can save up to $3,000 per year if you isolate your house.